WINDY-WINDWARD/LogSeq_notes/pages/React.md

 			- ### States:
 			  it is used to control the components.
 The variable data can be stored in the state. it is mutable means a state can change the value at any time.
 			- ### Props:
 			  props are used to pass data to the different components.
-It is immutable means props cannot change the value. it Provides a connection b/w the container componne
+It is immutable means props cannot change the value. it Provides a connection b/w the container component and presentation component.
+			- ### Style:
+			  it is an